Google

-I mentioned in my free driving lesson post that I had an ADI check test today, it didn't go well, having taken all the time to prepare and get ready, I will be seeing the SE-ADI again within a couple of weeks or months.
+I mentioned in previous post on this blog that I had an ADI check test today, it didn't go well, having taken all the time to prepare and get ready, I will be seeing the SE-ADI again in Mill Hill within a couple of weeks or months.

-Late last night someone texted me to take up the free tuition offer, so I now had a pupil instead of having to perform the check test with the examiner doing a role play.
+Late last night someone texted me to take up the free lesson offer I had made on my website because I did't have anyone willing to act as a pupil on my check test, so I now had a pupil instead of having to perform with the examiner doing a role play (this option is no longer available with the current re-certification checks).

 After my first driving lesson of the day which was in West Hampstead NW6, I had about 40 minutes to dash across to HA8 pick up the learner driver and then go to the Mill Hill test centre on Bunns Lane, NW7.
 This unfortunately meant that the learner driver only had about 7 minutes of driving to get used to my car.
 My candidate told me he had a test booked for next week, had taken about 40 lessons with his current instructor in a diesel toyota yaris, I had a petrol version and wanted to use the free training session for a second opinion and practice for his appoitment with the 'L' dsa examiner.